Expedition Instructor (XI) | 6-Month Residential Wilderness Immersion Program

 Residential, Based At Our Field School

-This program is residential.
-For the duration of the program, home is the Jack Mountain field school and along the rivers and among the mountains of northern Maine.
-Participants live in tents or shelters for the entire six months.
+This program is residential, based at the Jack Mountain field school and along the rivers and among the mountains of northern Maine.
+Participants live in tents or shelters for the duration of the program.
 Needless to say, they will learn to do so well.
-We begin as the snow is melting in late April and finish before the deep snows fall in late October.

 How It Works

-The program progresses through four phases, which can be taken in a single year or broken up over several years.
+The program progresses through five phases, which can be taken in a single year or broken up over a longer timeline.

-Phase 1 – Wilderness Canoe Expedition Semester, 4-Weeks, Spring Term
+Phase 1 – Wilderness Bushcraft Semester, 9-Weeks, Spring And Fall Terms

-Phase 3 – Primitive Wilderness Living Practicum – 2 Weeks, Late Summer
+Phase 4 – Maine Guide Medic – 2 Weeks, Summer Term

-Phase 4 – Wilderness Bushcraft Semester Teaching Assistant, 9-Weeks, Fall Term
+Phase 5 – Wilderness Bushcraft Semester Teaching Assistant, 9-Weeks

-Phase 4 is a deep dive into the backend of the the business of outdoor education and where you begin to build the skill sets that will make you successful in the long run.
+Phase 5 is a deep dive into the backend of the the business of outdoor education and where you begin to build the skill sets that will make you successful in the long run.
 A deep dive into teaching, learning and instructional design.
-You will be a teaching assistant on the fall course, which means you will both help with student support and, with guidance, begin to teach on topics you’ve spent months perfecting.
+You will be a teaching assistant on a Wilderness Bushcraft Semester course, which means you will both help with student support and, with guidance, begin to teach on topics you’ve spent months perfecting.
 As you’ll learn, teaching isn’t just providing information to students – it’s a process based around how they best learn.
 You’ll learn our process for instructional design that’s allowed us to prosper in this field for over two decades.
 You’ll also be learning how to use media to your advantage.
 The goal is that by the end of the fall semester you have cemented your understanding of how people learn and how best to reach them, as well as have a solid understanding of the business side.
-Tuition for Phase 4 is $1350.
-None of this is covered by the GI Bill.
+2025 tuition for Phase 5 is $900.

 BushcraftSchool.com